xddlg/algochat/README.md

 $ go run main.go -h
 Usage of main:
   -chataddr string
-        the addr of the default account of the node that serves as chat node (default "KPLD4GPZYXST7S2ALYSAVRCBWYBCUQCN6T4N6HAYCHCP4GOV7KWJUGITBE" on the TestNet)
+        the addr of the online account of the default wallet of node that serves as chat node (default "KPLD4GPZYXST7S2ALYSAVRCBWYBCUQCN6T4N6HAYCHCP4GOV7KWJUGITBE" on the TestNet)
   -algodaddress string
         algod.net address of chat client node (default "http://localhost:8080") -algodtoken string
         algod.token value of chat client node
   -from string
-        the addr of the default account of the client node (the node from which you will pay the txn fees) -kmdaddress string
+        the addr of the online account of the default wallet of the client node (the node from which you will pay the txn fees)
+  -kmdaddress string
         kmd.net address of chat client node (default "http://localhost:7833") -kmdtoken string